The sentence that convicted Miquel Roldán: "He was out of his mind"

 Abnormal response in an adult

-The former student, however, provides more facts to reinforce his complaint.
-As he explains, one day he was at the paddle tennis facilities and had to hide in his mother's car to escape from Roldán.
-The mother recounted, "clearly and without flaws," that episode: the son became "very nervous," told her he wouldn't shower and to give him the car keys because he would wait for him there.
-When the mother went to the vehicle, she saw how Roldán had put his head inside the car and was insisting "thirteen is thirteen" to the minor.
+The former student, however, provides more facts to support his complaint.
+As he explains, one day he was at the paddle tennis facilities and had to hide in his mother's car to escape Roldán.
+The mother recounted that episode, "clearly and without inconsistencies": her son became "very nervous," told her he would not shower and to give him the car keys because he would wait for him there.
+When the mother went to the vehicle, she saw Roldán had put his head inside the car and was insisting "thirteen is thirteen" to the minor.

 Block after block